-Faculty Deans and the Heads of the Schools of Management and of Health
+Faculty Deans and the Head of the School of Management and the Department for Health

-All references to Faculty Deans include the Heads of the School of Management and of Health; all references to Faculties include the Schoosl of Management and of Health.
+All references to Faculty Deans include the Head of the School of Management and Department of Health; all references to Faculties include the School of Management and Department of Health.